Manage application tokens

 }

-Use an enterprise application token to create a token scoped to an organization
+Use an enterprise application token to generate a token scoped to an organization

-1. To programmatically generate an application token for an organization in your enterprise, use POST /v2/tokens:
+1. To programmatically generate an application token for an organization in your enterprise, use POST /v2/tokens with the additional orgId parameter:

 curl -sS -L -X POST "https://api.astra.datastax.com/v2/tokens" \